stylus/stylus/README.md

 Why isn't this in the default Jekyll? :)

-### Tables of Content
+### Tables of Contents

 Ok, so you like long documents with a lot of sections?
-Textyll would provide you a nice Table of Content, so you could have a list of links to all the headers on the page!
+Textyll would provide you a nice Table of Contents, so you could have a list of links to all the headers on the page!

 Just use the `{{ toc }}` variable in your layouts!